What you need to know to protect your SNAP benefits

 - View Community Legal Services’ video webinar “Help PA Families Keep SNAP” to get a clear understanding of the changes.

-- The Kensington Voice recently published a helpful article about the updated work requirements and how to figure out if you qualify for an exemption.
+- The Kensington Voice published a helpful article about the updated work requirements and how to figure out if you qualify for an exemption.
 Read the full article.